MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/send-an-email-to-a-user-with-their-dial-in-information-in-teams.md

 # Send an email to a user with their Audio Conferencing information in Microsoft Teams

 Sometimes Microsoft Teams users may need you to send them their Audio Conferencing information.
-You can do this by using the **Skype for Business admin center** and clicking **Send conference info via email** under the properties for a user.
+You can do this by clicking **Send conference info via email** under the properties for a user.
 When you send this email, it will contain all of the audio conferencing information, including:

 - The conference phone or dial-in phone number for the user.